Day 1 - December 12th, 2023

 Bodo during the opening keynote 2019

-My guests at the keynote roudtable will be:
+This year, our guests at the roundtable will be:

 (portrait Guy Moxey)

-Guy Moxey, Senior Director of Power Marketing at Wolfspeed, has spent his entire career in the power semiconductor industry with roles in applications, product marketing, product line management and business unit leadership.
+Guy Moxey has spent his entire career in the power semiconductor industry with roles in applications, product marketing, product line management, regional and business unit leadership.
 His career has included employment at International Rectifier, Siliconix and Fairchild Semiconductor.
+Mr Moxey currently serves as the Vice President of Power Development for Wolfspeed.

 He received his B.Eng (Hons) in electrical/electronic engineering from the University of Brighton and his MSc in power electronics from the University of Birmingham.